Question: What is chemical peel frosting? Is it safe?

 Answer:

-Frosting is when parts of your skin turn white during a chemical peel, as the surface of your skin is exfoliated away by the acid.
-It doesn't happen for glycolic acid or lactic acid peels, but for deeper peels such as TCA peels.
-Even then, frosting usually only occurs during strong TCA peels (15% or higher) or layered peels.
+Frosting generally doesn't occur during glycolic acid or lactic acid peels, but during deeper peels, such as TCA peels.
+Even then, frosting usually only happens when you get strong TCA peels (15% or higher) or layered peels.

+Frosting looks like something flat and frothy that you can't physically scrape off your skin.
 It's a bit hard to imagine, so here's a picture of frosting (and my very red skin) during a one layer 15% TCA peel:

 Back « Skin FAQ